Best Credit Card for 700 Score [Exclusive Rewards and Perks]

 Cash Back Cards

-Chase Freedom Unlimited: This card offers 1.5% cash back on all purchases, with no limit.
-Plus, you can earn a $200 bonus after spending $500 in the first three months.
+Chase Freedom Unlimited: This card is a solid choice, offering 1.5% cash back on all purchases with no limit.
+Plus, I can snag a $200 bonus after spending $500 in the first three months, which is pretty sweet!

-Citi Double Cash Card: You can earn 2% cash back on all purchases, with no limit, as long as you pay your bill on time.
-There is no annual fee for this card.
+Citi Double Cash Card: This one lets me earn a fantastic 2% cash back on all purchases, with no limit, as long as I pay my bill on time.
+The best part?
+There’s no annual fee for this card, so I can rack up those rewards without any extra costs!

 Travel Rewards Cards

-1. Capital One Venture Rewards Credit Card: This card offers 2x miles on all purchases, with no limit.
-Plus, you can earn 60,000 bonus miles after spending $3,000 in the first three months.
+1. Capital One Venture Rewards Credit Card: This card is a great option because it offers 2x miles on all purchases, with no limit.
+Plus, I can earn a whopping 60,000 bonus miles after spending $3,000 in the first three months.
+That’s a solid way to rack up rewards for my next adventure!

-2. Chase Sapphire Preferred Card: You can earn 80,000 bonus points after spending $4,000 in the first three months.
-Plus, you can earn 2x points on travel and dining, and 1x point on all other purchases.
+Chase Sapphire Preferred Card: This one really stands out, too.
+I can earn 80,000 bonus points after spending $4,000 in the first three months.
+On top of that, I get 2x points on travel and dining, and 1x point on all other purchases.
+It’s an awesome way to make my spending work for me while planning my next trip!

 Low Interest Cards

-1. Discover it Balance Transfer: This card offers 0% APR for 18 months on balance transfers, with a 3% balance transfer fee.
-Plus, you can earn 5% cash back on rotating categories and 1% cash back on all other purchases.
+1. Discover it Balance Transfer: This card is a fantastic choice if I’m looking to manage existing debt.
+It offers 0% APR for 18 months on balance transfers, with a 3% balance transfer fee.
+On top of that, I can earn 5% cash back on rotating categories and 1% cash back on all other purchases.
+It’s a great way to save on interest while still earning rewards!

-2. Citi Simplicity Card: You can enjoy 0% APR for 18 months on purchases and balance transfers, with no annual fee.
-Plus, there are no late fees or penalty APRs.
+Citi Simplicity Card: This one is super appealing, too.
+I can enjoy 0% APR for 18 months on both purchases and balance transfers, and there’s no annual fee.
+Plus, I love that there are no late fees or penalty APRs, which makes it a stress-free option for managing my finances!
+Yowza.

 Factors to Consider When Choosing a Credit Card